 Small bones, vertebrae, are stacked on top of one another and create the natural curves of the back and the central canal that protects the spinal cord.
 The spinal cord extends from the skull to the lower back.
 Nerves branch out from the spinal cord through openings in the vertebrae and carry messages between the brain and muscles.

-Intervertebral disks sit in between the vertebrae.
+Intervertebral discs sit in between the vertebrae.
 They are flat and round, about one-half inch thick and made up of two components.

-- Nucleus pulposus: the jelly-like center of the disk
+- Nucleus pulposus: the jelly-like center of the disc

-- Annulus fibrosus: the flexible outer ring of the disk
+- Annulus fibrosus: the flexible outer ring of the disc

 The spine has three natural curves: